 The Real Books are the best-selling jazz books of all time.
 Since the 1970s, musicians have trusted these volumes to get them through every gig, night after night.
 The problem is that the books were illegally produced and distributed, without any regard to copyright law, or royalties paid to the composers who created these musical masterpieces.
 Hal Leonard is very proud to present the first legitimate and legal editions of these books ever produced.
 You won't even notice the difference, other than that all of the notorious errors have been fixed: the covers and typeface look the same, the song list is nearly identical, and the price for our edition is even cheaper than the original!
 Every conscientious musician will appreciate that these books are now produced accurately and ethically, benefiting the songwriters that we owe for some of the greatest tunes of all time!
 400 songs, including Body and Soul, Easy Living, Take Five and hundreds more!

 There are now multiple versions of the The Real Book as well as versions with Vocals, Pop, Rock, Blues, Christmas songs.
-There is even a Play-along / Backing Track book with selections from the Real Book Vol. 1 and Vol. 2
+There is even a The Real Pop Book, The Real Rock Book, The Real R&B Book, The Country Book,

 Site Membership Plans